Best of Ecuador & Galapagos

 This morning you will still have some time to enjoy Otavalo before you will leave for Quito.
 On the way, you will make a stop at the Quitsato solar clock on the equator.
 At this large sundial you come to understand the apparent movements of the sun.
 Afterwards, you will be brought to Quito where you will spend the night.

 Today you will have free time to explore Quito on your own.
 Located in the Andean mountains, Quito is the world´s highest capital city with an altitude of 2850 m (9,350 ft).
 Its well-preserved historical center was declared an UNESCO World Heritage Site in 1978.
 Besides wandering around the old town you can also visit one of the many city parks, or take the cable car up to the Pichincha volcano for a unique view over the city.
-You will spend a second night in Quito.
+Late in the evening the night bus that will take you – together with other passengers for the jungle excursion – to the Cuyabeno Reserve, where you will arrive early in the morning.

-Day 5: Quito – Lago Agrio – Cuyabeno Wildlife Reserve (B, L, D)
+Day 5: Cuyabeno Wildlife Reserve (B, L, D)

-This morning after breakfast you will be brought to the airport to start your adventure in the Ecuadorian Amazon.
-After only a 1-hour flight you will arrive in Lago Agrio where your naturalist guide will be waiting for you to transport you and the rest of the group to the Cuyabeno bridge, the entrance of the Cuyabeno Wildlife Reserve.
-From here you will embark the motorized canoe for the two-hour canoe ride over the Cuyabeno river to the lodge.
+Today your adventure in the Ecuadorian Amazon will start.
+Breakfast will be served upon arrival at the entrance of the reserve.
+Afterwards you will embark the motorized canoe for a two-hour canoe ride over the Cuyabeno river to the lodge.
 During the canoe ride you will get a first glimpse of the amazing plants and wildlife found in the jungle.
 Along the beginning of the river you can observe some species of monkeys and birds from up close because this part of the river is narrow.
 Once arrived at the lodge, the staff will show you around the lodge.
 After dinner your naturalist bilingual guide will give you a briefing on the upcoming activities for the next few days and about the area.

 Day 6: Cuyabeno Wildlife Reserve (B, L, D)